[−][src]Struct term_string::TermString

 pub fn set_style<IT>(&mut self, style: IT) where

-Set the styles of all internal elements of the TermString
+IT: Into<TermStyle>, Set the styles of all internal elements of the TermString to this style.

 Examples